Jafar Sharafeddin

-Sayed Jafar Sharafeddin (born in 1920 in Tyre/Sour, died on 25 July 2001 in Tyre) – also transliterated from the Arabic language as Ja'far or Jaafar and Charafeddine, Sharafeddine, Sharaf al-Din or Sharf al-Din respectively – was a Baathist politician, who served as a deputy (member) of the Lebanese parliament.
+Sayed Jafar Sharafeddin (born in 1920 in Tyre, died on 25 July 2001 in Tyre) was a Lebanese Baathist politician, who served as a deputy (member) of the Lebanese parliament.

 He started his political career during the 1958 Lebanon crisis and subsequently played a key role in the politics of Southern Lebanon towards the empowerment of the marginalised Shia communities on the national level, not least by inviting his relative Musa Sadr – who went on to found the Amal Movement – to succeed his father as Imam of Tyre.

 Life

 Family background

 Sharafeddin was one of the sons of Sayed Abdul Hussein Sharafeddin al-Musawi, an outstanding Shi'a Twelver Islamic scholar from the prestigious Al-Musawi family which has a transnational identity and amongst its prominent members included Ruhollah Khomeini.
-The Sharafeddins trace their lineage traces its lineage to the Prophet Muhammad through Musa al-Kazim, the seventh Shi'a Imam, because of his relation to the first Imam, Ali ibn Abi Talib and Fatima Zahra, the daughter of the Muhammad.
+The Sharafeddins trace their lineage traces its lineage to Muhammad through Musa al-Kazim, the seventh Shi'a Imam, because of his relation to the first Imam, Ali ibn Abi Talib and Fatima Zahra, the daughter of the Muhammad.

 The elder Sharafeddin has been widely considered a social reformer and "activist" who founded modern Tyre.
 One of his most important achievements was the founding of a modern school there, for which he pledged his own private home.
 At the time, the Shiites had the highest illiteracy rates among the Lebanese communities.
 The project consisted of a girls school called al-Zahra after the daughter of Mummad and one for boys, named al-Jafariya after the sixth Imam, Ja'far al-Sadiq, the founder of the Ja'fari school of jurisprudence.
 "The school became the corner stone that changed the life of the Shi'ites in Jabal `Amil in general and Tyre in particular."